SCENE 01 / NIGHT VISION FILMING

 What night vision technologies do you use?

+Here is the breakdown.
 We source Gen 3 image intensifiers, digital night vision, Sony a7S high-ISO cameras, and infrared-sensitive sensors through rental houses in Toronto, Vancouver, and Montreal.
-Equipment selection depends on whether you're filming grizzlies in British Columbia or aurora cinematography in the Yukon.
+Gear selection depends on whether you're filming grizzlies in British Columbia or aurora cinematography in the Yukon.

 Can you film Canadian wildlife in complete darkness?

 Yes.
-With IR illumination we can film in zero-lux conditions without disturbing nocturnal species.
-This is essential for capturing moose, beavers, caribou, and polar bears across Banff, Wood Buffalo, and Churchill wildlife areas.
+With IR lighting we can film in zero-lux conditions without disturbing nocturnal species.
+This is key for capturing moose, beavers, caribou, and polar bears across Banff, Wood Buffalo, and Churchill wildlife areas.

 What's the difference between night vision looks?